 Most brands choose a color that’s within their brand color palette and matches the aesthetic of the particular email.
 Often, the button echoes the header design in color.
-Here’s how Cratejoy uses the same blue color of its logo for the text on its CTA buttons:
+Here’s how Cratejoy uses the same blue color of its logo for many of its CTA buttons:

 It’s so easy to spot, and it’s bulletproof — a must!

-Another way to use color to distinguish your CTA button is to make the module that contains it a distinct color, like in this example from Can’t Clutch This.
+Another way to use color to make a CTA button stand out is to make the module that contains it a distinct color, like in this example from Can’t Clutch This.

-If you’re scrolling through this email, the two CTA sections immediately stand out because of the pale pink background color compared to the mostly white email.
+If you’re scrolling through this email, two of the CTA sections immediately stand out because of the pale pink background color compared to the mostly white email.

 8. Use a color other than blue for links

 Readers don’t need the classic bright blue text to know text is linked.
 Get playful with color in email.
 Capitalize on branding your email by using an on-brand color for links.
-Robinhood Snacks adds a few green keywords here and there to easily call out links to readers.
+Here’s another Robinhood Snacks email that adds a few green keywords here and there to easily call out links to readers.